Mohamad-Hussein/speech-assistant/README.md

 # speech-assistant
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 Welcome to Speech-Assistant!
 This is a project to implement a private and local real-time Linux speech-to-text transcription using the distil-whisper models from HuggingFace, based on this [repo](https://github.com/huggingface/distil-whisper).
 The speech-to-text assistant writes down spoken words directly to the keyboard cursor.
 To use it is easy, hold down a hotkey combination of Windows key (Super) and Shift to begin, and let go to end the recording.
-This is to employ a more efficient and seamless experience.

-This can also record any microphone chosen such as the input from your system, so it can transcribe any speech playing on your system.
+Your speech will be transcribed in real time and the transcription is going to be typed in for you at the keyboard cursor.
+I made this program to employ a more efficient and seamless experience with PC usage, and there isn't a speech-to-text service on Linux.

 # Getting Started
-## Linux
+## Linux/Windows
 ### Anaconda
-To get started on Linux (tested on Ubuntu 22.04) we will use Anaconda.
+To get started you can get started on any operating system you would like.
+The program was tested in Pop-Os (Ubuntu22.04), Windows 10 and 11.
 Here are its installation [instructions](https://docs.anaconda.com/free/anaconda/install/).
+If you are on Windows make sure to have access to the conda command using the Anaconda cmd terminal, or to source it directly (time-consuming).

-1. Create running environment from env.yml, this will take ~5-10 minutes depending on your internet connection
+1. Create a running environment from env.yml, this will take ~5-15 minutes depending on your internet connection
 ```
 conda env create -f env.yml
 conda activate speech-assistant
 ```
 2. Start running the program.
-The program will download the distil-whisper/distil-large-v2 model by default and cache locally in a folder named 'model'.
-It is ~1.5 GB and you can chose the smaller or bigger model.
+The program will download the distil-whisper/distil-medium.en model by default and cache it locally in a folder named 'model'.
+It is ~1.5 GB and you can choose the smaller or bigger model.
 The different choices are in this [configuration](#configurations).
 You can change this in [model_inference.py](https://github.com/Mohamad-Hussein/speech-assistant/blob/main/src/model_inference.py).
 ```
 python main.py
 ```